dfelinto/blender-multiview-old/blender/extern/qdune/README.txt

 The renderer currently mostly uses fixed paths for shaders and the subdivision .dat files.
 For this to work properly, the renderer expects to be started from the main 'qdune' directory.

-There are several external files used here which are included:

-First is the CImg.h include file in the 'framebuffer' directory, see http://cimg.sourceforge.net/ the CImg library by David Tschumperlé is a very nice general image processing library, but is only used as framebuffer here.
+For display output the CImg library is used.
+It is a very nice general image processing library by David Tschumperlé, but is only used as framebuffer here.
+The program can work without it, but then always saves result images as file.
+If anyone wants to recreate the full standalone program, get the CImg.h file here: http://cimg.sourceforge.net/ , and copy the file to the 'framebuffer' directory.

 The subdivision surface is partially evaluated directly using the method from the paper "Exact Evaluation of Catmull-Clark Subdivision Surfaces at Arbitrary Parameter Values" see http://www.dgp.toronto.edu/people/stam/reality/Research/SubdivEval/index.html